-The National Union is encouraging its members and Canadians to complete the survey and to encourage others to participate.
+The National Union is encouraging its members and Canadians to complete the survey by April 21, 2021 and to encourage others to participate.

 Ottawa (23 Oct.
 2020) — The Canadian Labour Congress, in partnership with the Centre for Research and Education on Violence Against Women and Children at Western University and the University of Toronto, has launched a survey on violence and harassment in the workplace.
 This follows the success of the national survey on the impacts of domestic violence on workers and the workplace.